PanosK92/panoskarabelas/source/content/blog/posts/hdr_in_under_10_minutes.md

 }
 ```

-This method falls short for HDR, especially with capable monitors.
+This method falls short for HDR, especially with modern capable monitors which aim for the sRGB standard rather than a simpler gamma 2.2 curve.
 For more accurate color representation, use this instead:

 ```